 We're helping Textor Technologies adapt their fabric manufacturing technology to make face masks.

-As 2020 draws to a close and the COVID-19 pandemic continues to frame discussions in boardrooms across the country, the Director of CSIRO Futures, James Deverell, shares his thoughts on the key takeaways for Australian businesses.
+As the COVID-19 pandemic continues to frame discussions in boardrooms across the country, our Director of CSIRO Futures, James Deverell, shares his thoughts on the key takeaways for Australian businesses.

-In last year’s landmark Australian National Outlook 2019 (ANO), we analysed the long-term prospects for Australia in detail.
+In our landmark Australian National Outlook 2019 (ANO), we analysed the long-term prospects for Australia in detail.
 A common theme is the role science and technology will play in helping Australia overcome its largest challenges and capitalise on new opportunities.

 Modelling in the ANO showed that by 2060, Australia’s living standards could be up to 36 per cent higher in positive scenarios than the base case, with more than 70 per cent of the difference attributable to technology investment.
 The report also showed how technology can help Australia smoothly transition to net-zero emissions by 2050, boost output in our land sector to meet growing food demand, make our growing cities more liveable and vibrant, and rebuild trust in our institutions.